voidpenguin-28/Textractor-ExtraExtensions/Textractor.PythonInterpretter/README.md

 	- Default value: '1' (reload if script file change detected).
 	- If set to '0', then the script will not be reloaded even if any changes to the current python script are found.
 	- If the log level is at least "Info", then you should get a popup message indicating that the script is being reloaded due to a script change.
+9. **ForceScriptReload**: As long as this is enabled (set to '1'), the script will be reloaded every single time a new line is processed by Textractor.
+	- Default value '0' (disabled; no forced reload will occur on each line)
+	- This is just an easy way to manually reload the script if needed.
-9. **PipPackageInstallMode**: Controls how the installation of python packages via pip should be handled.
+10. **PipPackageInstallMode**: Controls how the installation of python packages via pip should be handled.
 	- Default value: '0' (skip package if already installed).
 	- When a python script is loaded, this extension first installs python packages via pip for the following circumstances:
 		- To ensure that all depedencies needed for the extension's core functionality are installed